AnSyn/ansyn-storage-service/README.md

 * DELETE `/api/store/:schema/:id`: Deletes an existing document.
 * DELETE `/api/store/:schema`: Deletes an existing schema.
 * DELETE `/api/store`: Flushes the store.

+# Getting Started

+Running the service locally requires a running elasticsearch instance.
+In addition, for Ansyn to work correctly, 3 schemas should be created: layers, cases and contexts, using the following command: `curl -XPOST http://localhost:8080/api/store/<layer>`.